 Who are the members?

-Men who are retired or nearly-retired from a wide range of occupations, including finance, engineering, the armed services, the law, the church, education, theatre ……
+Men who are retired or nearly-retired from a wide range of occupations, including finance, engineering, the armed services, the law, education, theatre ……

 What is the age range?